adobe-uxp/devtools-cli/packages/uxp-templates-pack/uxp-template-ps-react-starter/template/README.md

 ## Install dependencies

-First, make sure that `yarn` is installed on your system.
+First, make sure that `npm` is installed on your system.

+After you ensure that your terminal is in the root of this project, use `npm` to install the various dependencies needed:

 ```
-npm install -g yarn
+npm install
 ```

-Then, after you ensure that your terminal is in the root of this project, use `yarn` to install the various dependencies needed:
+If you prefer to use `yarn`, after you generate the `package-lock.json` file you can run the following line to import dependencies to a `yarn.lock` file:

 ```
-yarn install
+yarn import
 ```

 ## Build Process

 There are two ways to build the plugin for use in Photoshop:

-* `yarn watch` will build a development version of the plugin, and recompile everytime you make a change to the source files.
+* `yarn watch` (or `npm watch`) will build a development version of the plugin, and recompile everytime you make a change to the source files.
 The result is placed in `dist` folder.
-* `yarn build` will build a production version of the plugin and place it in `dist` folder.
+* `yarn build` (or `npm build`) will build a production version of the plugin and place it in `dist` folder.
 It will not update every time you make a change to the source files.

 > You **must** run either `watch` or `build` prior to trying to use within Photoshop!